CONNECTING THE DOTS

 Karl Kaiser has been a professor of Computer Engineering (with focus on Industrial Data Processing and Autonomous Mobile Systems) at the Department of Computer Science of the University of Hamburg.
 He was also the dean of the department from 1985 – 1988 and the Director of the Regional Computing Center (RRZ) of the University of Hamburg from 1988 – 2010.
 Kaiser worked in civil engineering and taught at several German universities before his appointment in Hamburg.
 Kaiser had studied mathematics and civil engineering at the RWTH Aachen University and received a PhD (Dr.-Ing.) from the University of Bochum.

-Director, National Supercomputing Center, Guangzhou, China
+Professor at Sun Yat-Sun University & Director, National Supercomputing Center, Guangzhou & Shenzhen, China

 Professor for Informatics at Universität Hamburg & Director of DKRZ in Hamburg, Germany